Lost-Outpost/sovngarde/CONFIGURATION.md

 I have included the necessary mods to enable widescreen UI support.
 If you play on a widescreen monitor, this can be enabled in the optional mods section.

 ### Alternate Start
-By default, the modlist comes with the alternate start mod [Skyrim Unbound Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/27962) activated which provides a more immersive, roleplaying start with several options.
-This skips the intro card ride to avoid any complications and interactions with other mods and also gets you right into the world.
-If you wish, you can swap this out for [Ralof or Hadvar](https://www.nexusmods.com/skyrimspecialedition/mods/14553) which will give you a more vanilla-like game start.
+By default, the modlist comes with [Ralof or Hadvar](https://www.nexusmods.com/skyrimspecialedition/mods/14553) enabled which will give you a more vanilla-like game start.
+If you wish, you can swap this out for [Skyrim Unbound Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/27962) which provides a more immersive, roleplaying start with several options.
 Make sure you choose at least one of the two options.
+If you do switch from the default, make sure you re-enable the option you chose each time you update the list or your saves WILL break.

 If you have Skyrim Unbound enabled, ensure the load order looks like this at the bottom: